ColetteThomson/famous-quotes-quiz/README.md

 ## Testing
 * Testing will be performed to check for back-end functionality (Javascript), as well as visual effects and website layout (html and css).
-* Testing will be performed to check for compatibility across three web browsers (Google Chrome; Firefox; and Opera)
+* Testing will be performed to check for compatibility across three web browsers (Google Chrome; Firefox; and Opera).
 * Responsive design will be tested across the different screen sizes: desktops/laptops (1024px); tablets (min-width 426px to max-width 769px); mobiles (to a max-width of 426px); and large laptops (min-width 1025px to max-width 1441px).
 * All navigational links should direct to the correct html web page as per their names.
 The exception here is the 'Home' page, as it will redirect to 'index.html'.